-EED 511 Principles of Curriculum Development (3) fall and summer only
+EED 511 Principles of Curriculum Development (3)

 Contemporary curriculum theories.
 Curriculum as an interrelated entity.
 Principles of conceiving and effecting change.

 EED 564 Middle-School Curriculum and Organization (3)

 Educational implications of the characteristics of a diverse adolescent population on middle-level organization and components, curriculum, instructional strategies, assessment.
 Cross-listed as SED 564.